-For the fourth year of our agreement, the NHC will continue to focus on new social housing construction to reduce corehousing need.
-With a target of 52 units constructed in the fourth year.
-The NHC will continue to incorporate universal design elements in all new builds, a process which began in 2020/21.
+For the Fifth year of our agreement, the NHC will continue to focus on new social housing construction to reduce core housing needs.
+With a target of 108 units constructed from 2022 to 2025.
+The NHC will continue to incorporate universal design elements in all new builds, which began in 2020/21.

-Through qanuqtuurniq - being innovative and resourceful, the NHC is looking to maximize its resources while looking to improve service to Nunavummiut.
-By engaging third-party services, the NHC will be better equipped to respond to the increasing complexity of social housing project delivery and the need for site specific designs to support the varied terrains from community to community.
+Through qanuqtuurniq - being innovative and resourceful, the NHC is looking to maximize its resources while improving service to Nunavummiut.
+By engaging third-party services, the NHC will be better equipped to the increasing complexity of social housing project delivery and the need for site-specific designs to support the varied terrains from community to community.
 The partnership will:

-- Analyze recurring design issues with Directorate/District/LHO - Develop building/systems/materials/ layout alternatives to address recurring design issues - Gather more accurate site information to inform building design decisions - Analyze existing Social Housing buildings for functional layout deficiencies - Incorporate universal design elements in all builds to account for aging in place - Develop new designs based on the NHC's current models in collaboration with experts who are presently working on technologies to mitigate current design and maintenance issues such as mould
+- Analyze recurring design issues with Directorate/District/LHO - Develop building/systems/materials/ layout alternatives to address recurring design issues - Gather more accurate site information to inform building design decisions - Analyze existing Social Housing buildings for functional layout deficiencies - Incorporate universal design elements in all builds to account for aging in place - Develop new designs based on the NHC's current models in collaboration with experts who are presently working on technologies to mitigate current design and maintenance issues such as mould.